oilstone/api-salesforce-integration/README.md

 Configure your Salesforce instance in `config/salesforce.php` and the provider will handle authentication and caching of access tokens.
 When the `debug` option is enabled each request and response is logged via Laravel's logger.

-If the cache store supports tagging, query results are tagged by the Salesforce object name and, for `find` queries, the record ID.
+If the cache store supports tagging, query results are tagged by the Salesforce object name and, for single-record queries such as `find`, `getByKey` or `getRecord`, the record ID.
 You can clear cached results using the provided Artisan command:

 ```bash
 php artisan salesforce:cache:clear Account